Ccaccia73/GCDassignment/CodeBook.md

 This script performs the following operations:

-1.  it merges the training and the test sets in order to produce a single dataset,
+1. Merges the training and the test sets in order to produce a single dataset,
-2.	it Extracts only the features concerning mean and standard deviation for a measurement,
+2. Extracts only the features concerning mean and standard deviation for a measurement,
-3.	it uses, as class names, the descriptive values found in the _activity_labels_ file,
+3. Uses, as class names, the descriptive values found in the _activity_labels_ file,
-4.	it changes the names of the feaures according to the names found in the _features_ file,
+4. Changes the names of the feaures according to the names found in the _features_ file,
-5.	it creates a new tidy data set with the average of each variable for each activity and each subject.
+5. Creates a new tidy data set with the average of each variable for each activity and each subject.

 ## Output